-- 1. every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured - 2. children learn to be strong and independent through positive relationships - 3. children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers - 4. children develop and learn in different ways and at different rates.
-(Department for Education, 2017, p.6).
+- 1. every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured - 2. children learn to be strong and independent through positive relationships - 3. children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
+Children benefit from a strong partnership between practitioners and parents and/or carers - 4. children develop and learn in different ways and at different rates.
+(Department for Education, 2021, p.6).